Pass the buck

 Look up 'buck' in the dictionary and you'll find a couple of dozen assorted nouns, verbs and adjectives.
 The most common use of the word these days is as the slang term for the American dollar.
 That's not the buck meant here though.
 Look a little further down the list and you'll find the definition 'buck: an article used in a game of poker' - and that's the buck that was first passed.

 Poker became very popular in America during the second half of the 19th century.
 Players were highly suspicious of cheating or any form of bias and there's considerable folklore depicting gunslingers in shoot-outs based on accusations of dirty dealing.
 In order to avoid unfairness the deal changed hands during sessions.
 The person who was next in line to deal would be given a marker.
 This was often a knife, and knives often had handles made of buck's horn - hence the marker becoming known as a buck.
 When the dealer's turn was done he 'passed the buck'.

-Silver dollars were later used as markers and this is probably the origin of the use of buck as a slang term for dollar, although there's no real evidence to support that.
+Silver dollars were later used as markers and some have speculated that this is the origin of the use of buck as a slang term for dollar, although there's no real evidence to support that.

 The earliest citation that I can find of the literal use of the phrase in print is from the Weekly New Mexican, July 1865: